 HP Sprocket Portable Photo Printer

 These wearable breast pumps are a totally hands-free alternative to the traditional electric pump.
-The FDA-approved pumps are meant to be slipped into the wearer’s bra, meaning users can go about other activities.
+The FDA-approved pumps are meant to be slipped into the wearer’s bra, freeing up users to do other activities.

 Once Willow senses the storage bags are full, it stops on its own.
 It’s even quiet enough to wear out of the house.

-AIRE’s smartphone app uses that data to estimate how a user’s body will respond to different types of foods.
+The data gathered on AIRE’s smartphone app estimates how a user’s body will respond to different types of foods, giving a more objective approach to dieting.

 It’s no doctor, dietician or nutritionist replacement, but it could offer useful insights about the effects of a user’s diet.